 Instructions

-2. While the onions are caramelizing, prepare the meat.
-In a large bowl season the beef with the garlic powder, onion powder, salt and pepper.
+3. While the onions are caramelizing, prepare the meatballs.
+In a large bowl season the beef with the garlic powder, onion powder, thyme, salt and pepper.
 In a separate smaller bowl, combine the egg, Panko, and Worcestershire.
-Pour this egg mixture into the bowl with the beef and stir gently to combine, the form your meatballs.
-I made 11 meatballs.
+Pour this egg mixture into the bowl with the beef and stir gently to combine, then form your meatballs.
+I made 12 meatballs.

-3. Preheat the oven to 400 degrees.
-If you have one, spray a baking rack with cooking spray and place it onto the baking sheet and place your meatballs on top of the baking rack.
+4. Spray a baking rack with cooking spray and place it on a foil-lined baking sheet and place your meatballs on top of the baking rack.
 Baking them slightly elevated like this will help avoid having soggy meatballs!
 Bake the meatballs for 20 minutes.

 These look amazing!
 I’m going to put these on the dinner menu for next week!